caseyg/awesome/TOPICS.md

 *   [blader/napkin](https://github.com/blader/napkin) - A Claude Code skill that gives the agent persistent memory of its mistakes via a per-repo markdown scratchpad.

 *   [google-labs-code/design.md](https://github.com/google-labs-code/design.md) - A format specification for describing a visual identity to coding agents.
 DESIGN.md gives agents a persistent, structured understanding of a design system.

-*   [Owl-Listener/designpowers](https://github.com/Owl-Listener/designpowers) - An agent design team you control: 10 agents that run an inclusive design process while you direct.

 *   [snarktank/clawchief](https://github.com/snarktank/clawchief) - Turn your OpenClaw into a Chief of Staff